lpapailiou/fac/README.md

         print('hello world');
     }

-##### main.RunExecutor
+##### Execution mode
 The executor is built on an interpreter.
-The process is similar to the ``RunValidatedParser`` sample, but the executor will additionally execute the interpreted code.
+The process is similar to the interpreter mode, but the executor will similarly validate and execute the interpreted code.

     // sample output
     ***** EXECUTION RESULT *****